Graph Variants¶

 Node Format¶

-Example: SL_5 means pattern "SL" ending at position 5.
+Example: SL_6 means pattern "SL" ending at position 6 in the sequence (position 1 is the internal @ sentinel).

 Example¶